 When to consider alternatives

 Sometimes neither option is quite right.
 Maybe you need rock-bottom pricing, enterprise-level features, or coverage in a specific country these providers don't serve well.
-Here are some other EOR providers worth checking out if these two don't hit the mark.
+Here are some other EOR providers worth checking out.